The Executioner's Song (film): Production

 Mailer originally asked Lanford Wilson to adapt the story, but Wilson politely declined.
 It was originally produced as a two-part TV movie running a total of 200 minutes on November 28 and 29, 1982.
 Later it was re-edited in a 97-minute theatrical version for European distribution, with additions of scenes of violence and nudity.
 Parts of the film were shot at the Utah State Prison in Draper and the city of Provo, Utah.

 Reception

 In what the New York Times described as a "searing performance," Tommy Lee Jones won an Emmy Award for his role in this work.
 Time Out- London said about the film's performances: "Jones (playing Gilmore) goes his own fascinating route to the loser's nirvana without recourse to psycho-style tics, while strong character performances from Arquette and Lahti constantly shift the focus back towards the everyday straitjacket of Utah underdogs."
+Roger Ebert and Gene Siskel recommended the film in an 1986 episode of their TV show devoted to overlooked movies that were available in a growing source of films in the U.S. at the time--video rental stores.
+They both advised viewers to seek out a version that was longer and released in European theatres, as it had restored a lot of material that was edited out when the film was shown on American TV in 1982.